ordina-jworks/ordina-jworks.github.io/_posts/2021-07-06-Influential-tech-lead.md

 A top-down approach where nobody has a say in the process and where both vision and goals are pushed downwards, is very easy for team members to reject.
 A different and more sustainable approach is to be a collaborative technical team lead.
 This means that you regularly seek out a diversity of opinions and ideas amongst teammates to solve problems.
-Involve your team to create a shared vision, and identify the behaviours necessary to accomplish it.
+Involve your team in creating a shared vision, and identify the behaviours necessary to accomplish it.
 It's all about getting the team to think through these difficulties themselves instead of telling them what to do all the time.
 As a result they are more engaged, feel trusted, and are more likely to take ownership of their work.
 Building meaningful relationships is one of the key responsibilities of a technical team lead.